-The bulk of this sort of active management and oversight must be done over the summer months.
-Therefore, we need an administrative assistant 100% of the time and who can be here in Forsyth to do summer classes oversight, summer building management, and summer PR preparation for both recruitment and ticket sales.
+We really do need an administrative assistant 100% of the time who could be here in Forsyth to do summer classes oversight, summer building management, and summer PR preparation for both recruitment and ticket sales.
 In the meantime, what is happening is that the Music Department Chair and/or individual instructors are volunteering many hours of unpaid time to oversee and manage Forsyth during the summer.
 This is an unsustainable situation.

-Safety is still another concern.
+Safety is a big concern.
 Forsyth Hall is the building closest to Mendocino Avenue and the parking structure.
 Many people pass through the building who are not taking classes here, and some are not even students.
 A responsible adult employee at the southern entrance is a necessity for the safety of the students and staff, and for the security of expensive equipment.